dakala/fullcalendar-site-static/_docs-v3/business-hours/businessHours.md

 }
 ```

-You may also break your business hour declaration into parts for additional control (added in v2.9.1):
+Alternatively, business hours can be declared with an array.
+Furthermore, you may define them in parts for additional control (added in v2.9.1):

 ```js
 businessHours: [ // specify an array instead